silshack/inls161fall2016/_posts/2016-10-31-data-handling.md

 <p><code>paste -d, -s example.list &gt; example.csv</code> </p>

-<p>This will take the output from the first part of the command and overwrite the CSV file specified in the second part. </p>
+This will take the output from the first part of the command and overwrite the CSV file specified in the second part.

-<p>This command will append the output to the file instead of overwriting it:</p>
+<p>Sometimes you don't want to overwrite a file each time.
+In that case, this command will append the output to the file instead of overwriting it:</p>

 <p><code>paste -d, -s example.list &gt; example.csv</code></p>